 Preferred Stock and How It Differs From Common Stock

-When You Should Prefer Preferred Stocks Over Common Ones
+When You Should Choose Preferred Stocks Over Common Ones

 Preferred stocks pay a dividend like common stock.

 Preferred stocks are also like bonds in that you’ll get your initial investments back if you hold them until maturity.
 That's 30 years to 40 years in most cases.
 Common stock values can fall to zero.
-If that happens, you'd get nothing.
+If that happens, you will get nothing.

 Companies that issue preferred stocks can recall them before maturity by paying the issue price.
 Like bonds and unlike stocks, preferred stocks do not confer any voting rights.